 Town Administrator’s Report.
 Town Administrator Paicos will pass on his report this evening.

 3rd Quarter 2013 GZA Monitoring Report.
 Public Works Director Gray noted the summary pages of the report.
 The landfill site remains constant and trends that are tracked are significantly decreasing.
-He reports essentially tey have capped the landfill.
+He reports essentially they have capped the landfill.
 The upper storage pad and compost area are finished; drainage is in; the site was seeded.
 The one challenge is preventing erosion over the winter.

 UNFINISHED BUSINESS

-Fort Getty landscape project Permitting Phase, subject to availability of funding.
+B) Fort Getty landscape project Permitting Phase, subject to availability of funding.
 Arek Galle of GLA/BETA referenced his proposal outlining the Design Development and Permitting phase.
 The tasks developed for the next level are as follows:

 Task 1 Landscape and Site Design 50 hrs Cost: $ 7,130